-Additional event risk protection provided by the bond covenant and security package includes, inter alia, restrictions on acquisitions and disposals (subject to limited defined exceptions), a dividend lock-up coming into effect if senior gearing increases above 85% of

-RCV or senior adjusted interest coverage falls persistently below 1.2x (both calculated under the company's covenant definitions), and limitations on non-core activities.
-In addition, we consider creditor step-in rights if certain trigger events occur.
+Additional event risk protection provided by the bond covenant and security package includes, inter alia, restrictions on acquisitions and disposals (subject to limited defined exceptions), a dividend lock-up coming into effect if senior gearing increases above 85% of RCV or senior adjusted interest coverage falls persistently below 1.2x (both calculated under the company's covenant definitions), and limitations on non-core activities.
+In addition, creditors have step-in rights if certain trigger events occur.

 In 2015, the highly leveraged UK water companies, including Yorkshire Water, introduced a new supplementary interest cover covenant, designed to reflect regulatory changes in the revenue building block approach for tariff-setting purposes.
 The definition of Yorkshire Water's supplementary covenant is slightly different from that of its highly leveraged peers.
-Whereas Anglian Water's or Thames Water's supplementary covenant replaces the previous regulatory capital charges (infrastructure renewals charge and current cost depreciation) with the new RCV depreciation under Ofwat's totex approach, Yorkshire Water also deducts the funded portion of infrastructure renewal expenditure not included in operating expenditures in its statutory financial statements, as well as a "fast/slow adjustment" that would reverse excess revenue allowances compared with expected cost assumptions at the final determination.
-We believe that Yorkshire Water's supplementary covenant most closely resembles the creditor protection that was intended with the original interest cover covenant.
+Whereas Anglian Water's or Thames Water's supplementary covenant replaces the previous regulatory capital charges (infrastructure renewals charge and current cost depreciation) with the new RCV depreciation under Ofwat's totex approach, Yorkshire Water also deducts the funded portion of infrastructure renewal expenditure not included in operating expenditures in its statutory financial statements, as well as a "fast/slow"